feiphoon/github-workshop/slides/slides.md

 ###### *26/02/2019*

 ---
-# Why are we here?
+## Why Are We Here?

 - Data manipulation & analysis does not happen overnight nor in isolation
 - Everyone is accountable for whatever they do (this is what academics call *Reproducibility*)
 - You still collaborate with your past and future self

 ---